 Regular exercise not only keeps your body running in peak condition, but your mind as well.
-According to the Center for Brain Health,“Physical exercise may be one of the most beneficial and cost-effective therapies widely available to everyone to elevate memory performance… research shows the tremendous benefit of aerobic exercise on a person’s memory and demonstrates that aerobic exercise can reduce both the biological and cognitive consequences of aging.”
+According to the Center for Brain Health at The University of Texas at Dallas, “Physical exercise may be one of the most beneficial and cost-effective therapies widely available to everyone to elevate memory performance… research shows the tremendous benefit of aerobic exercise on a person’s memory and demonstrates that aerobic exercise can reduce both the biological and cognitive consequences of aging.”
 How amazing is it that implementing a simple workout routine can protect your brain from heart-breaking diseases like Alzheimer’s, and increase cognitive function.
 Your brain can start experiencing the brain changing effects after only about 10 minutes of cardiovascular activity.

 3. Strengthen Relationships

 Whether it’s a significant other, sibling, or friend, teaming up to exercise with someone close to you has amazing benefits all around.
 Having a common goal and being able to persevere through difficult challenges strengthen the foundation of any relationship.
 Exercising together establishes a sense of trust and strengthens emotional bonds.